protocolbuffers/protobuf/docs/jvm_native_images.md

 Historically, there were good reasons to use reflection based on APIs that were published effectively requiring them, and this situation is unlikely to change.

 [The Lite version of protobuf for the JVM](https://github.com/protocolbuffers/protobuf/blob/master/java/lite.md) avoids reflection and may be better suited for use with AOT compilation tooling.
-This Lite version was originally targetted for use on Android which has similar AOT compilation goals as GraalVM's native-image tool.
+This Lite version was originally targeted for use on Android which has similar AOT compilation goals as GraalVM's native-image tool.

 ## GraalVM native-image